RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 </blockquote>

 Sometimes, as a syndicator, we're looking at a deal and all of the records consist of a bunch of receipts and random pieces of paper in a shoe box.

+_Best In Class_ describes a reporting structure for good asset management.

+can only secure a mortage if you engage a property management firm that is pre-approved by the lender.

+owner will deliver better value to invee

+Collaborating with the PM team to create a sound business plan driven by market conditions and the PM's local knnowledge and experience.  creating a business plan for the PM team to execute, and ensuring that the